nagasudhirpulla/webgl_notes/basics.md

 2. https://webglfundamentals.org/webgl/lessons/webgl-fundamentals.html -
 You can even find handy functions to initialise webgl shaders, programs, uniforms, buffers, attributes, rendering etc

-### Steps to draw a basic triangle
+### Steps to draw a basic triangle by just drawing arrays
-1. Get the webgl context from the html5 canvas element in the index.html page
+1. Get the webgl context from the html5 canvas element in the index.html page and clearColor, clear, enable DEPTH_TEST, CULL_FACE, CCW, frontface CCW, cullFace BACK on the webgl context to clear canvas and set presets
 2. Write the vertex and fragment shaders text
 3. Create the shader objects in webgl and assign shaderSources as the text we created in step 1.
 Compile the shaders